 Health Care Financing Administration: The Federal agency which was responsible for administering the Medicare program and compiling various data on health care finances.
 This agency was replaced by CMS.

 Home Health Agency

 Health Maintenance Organization

-: (pronounced him sa) An area designated by the Secretary of DHHS as having an acute shortage of health providers and/or dentists and, therefore eligible for placement of appropriate NHSC providers.
+Health Manpower Shortage Area: (pronounced him-sa) An area designated by the Secretary of HHS as having an acute shortage of health providers and/or dentists and, therefore eligible for placement of appropriate NHSC providers.
 The criteria for designation are updated periodically, with the most recent criteria published in the Federal Register, Vol. 46, No. 89, Part II, May 8, 1981.

-Health Resources and Services Administration: (pronounced "hersa"), Part of DHHS
+Health Resources and Services Administration: (pronounced "her-sa"), Part of HHS

 Infant Mortality Rate